Nate Lowe Player Props: Rangers vs. Blue Jays

 Nate Lowe At The Plate

-- Lowe has 18 doubles, a triple, eight home runs and 33 walks while hitting .275.

-- Among qualifying hitters in MLB play, his batting average ranks 49th, his on-base percentage ranks 38th, and he is 69th in the league in slugging.
+- Among the qualified batters in baseball, his batting average ranks 45th, his on-base percentage ranks 27th, and he is 72nd in the league in slugging.

-- Lowe has had an RBI in 30 games this year (44.8%), including eight multi-RBI outings (11.9%).
-He has also driven home three or more of his team's runs in two contests.
+- Lowe has driven home a run in 30 games this season (44.1%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.